Screaming Lord Sutch: Personal life

-Sutch was friends with, and at one time lived at the house of, Cynthia Payne.
+Sutch was friends with Cynthia Payne, and at one time lived at her house.

-He had a history of depression, and killed himself by hanging on 16 June 1999 at his late mother's house.
+Sutch had a history of depression, and killed himself by hanging on 16 June 1999 at his late mother's house.
 At the inquest, his fiancée Yvonne Elwood said he had manic depression, now known as bipolar disorder.

-Sutch is buried beside his mother, who died on 30 April 1997, in Pinner New Cemetery (Section J2, Grave 27), Middlesex.
+He is buried beside his mother, who died shortly before the 1997 General Election.
 He is survived by a son, Tristan Lord Gwynne Sutch, born in 1975 to American model Thann Rendessy.

-In 1991 his autobiography, Life as Sutch: The Official Autobiography of a Raving Loony (written with Peter Chippindale), was published.
+In 1991, his autobiography, Life as Sutch: The Official Autobiography of a Raving Loony (co-written with Peter Chippindale), was published.
 In 2005 Graham Sharpe, who had known him since the late 1960s, wrote the first biography, The Man Who Was Screaming Lord Sutch.